RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	a	VPN	is	used	for	creating	a	secure communications	channel	from	a	device	into	a	network.
 It	is	not	a concept	that	allows	for	network	segregation	and	isolation.
 A	VPN	is crucial	to	working	with	isolated	and	segregated	networks	in	a	secure manner,	but	it	does	not	facilitate	the	separation	itself.
  	B	is	incorrect	because	a	local	area	network	(LAN)	relates	to	networked devices	within	a	limited	area.
 Although	this	area	can	be	something	as large	as	a	university	or	even	a	company,	it	does	not	relate	directly	to	a cloud	environment	and	its	wider	distributed	nature.
  	D	is	incorrect	because	cabling	within	a	cloud	environment	would	not be	used	to	segregate	network	traffic—nor	would	any	other	physical means,	due	to	the	nature	of	virtualization	and	resource	pooling.

-32. Which	of	the	following	is	NOT	a	capability	of	the	TLS	record	protocol?
+### Question # 1 - 	Which	of	the	following	is	NOT	a	capability	of	the	TLS	record	protocol?
 A.	Sending	data
 B.	Holding	an	open	communications	channel
 C.	Authenticating	connections